 - Use a multimeter to check the voltage of the TPS.
 You can find the correct voltage in your vehicle’s manual.
 If it is too low, replace the TPS.

-- Test the ground for the throttle position sensor using a digital multimeter.
-If the reading indicates an open or short, repair or replace it.
+- Test the ground for the throttle position sensor using a digital multimeter; if the reading indicates an open or short, repair or replace it.

 In some cases, the P0122 trouble code is an intermittent problem.
 You may find the code clears initially, only to recur a few days or weeks down the line.
-In these cases, drivers often don’t experience any symptoms aside from those associated with failsafe mode.
+In these cases, drivers often don’t experience any symptoms aside from those associated with the failsafe mode.
 This typically indicates a wiring issue.
 Re-check all the wiring around the TPS.
 If you can’t identify the specific problem, you may want to replace the entire harness.